Assistant Professor (Teaching)

 Economic development, science and technology policy, workforce policy

 Jennifer Miller is an Assistant Professor (Teaching) at the USC Sol Price School of Public Policy.
-She teaches courses on microeconomics and on policy formulation, implementation, and analysis.
+She teaches courses on economics and public policy.
 In 2015 she received a Teaching with Technology grant from USC’s Center for Scholarly Technology for development of a data-driven assignment for undergraduates.